eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/installation/linux_installation.rst

         .. note::

-            If *Library* test suite compilation is needed, the enable test build flag `EPROSIMA_BUILD_TESTS` should be included while building the *Library* package:
+            If the *Library* test suite compilation is needed, the enable test build flag `EPROSIMA_BUILD_TESTS` should be included while configuring the building of the *Library* package:

             .. code-block:: bash